gedaipek/TechHive_Global_Project/README.md

 * The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
 This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.
 The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
 This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.

 * Starting from in April 2021, revenue declined on a year over year basis for 21 consecutive months.
-In October 2022, revenue hit a company lifetime low, with just over $178K, and -72% year over year growth rates.
+In October 2022, revenue hit a company lifetime low, with $178K, and 72% year over year decline.
 In the following months revenue recovered slightly, following spesific holiday seasonality patterns.

 * Despite the downward trend in 2022, the company's overall performance exceeds 2019 pre-pandemic level baseline in all three key indicator performance indicators.
 This is primarily due to the stronger 1Q22, which recorded revenue and order count well above the same period in 2020, up 37% and 23% respectively.

-* Average order value saw only one month increase in September 2022, this can be attributed to an increased share of high-cost laptop orders.
+* Average order value increased only once in September 2022, this can be attributed to an increased share of high-cost laptop orders.

 ![year over year](https://github.com/user-attachments/assets/67cd1abe-0940-425e-8f6b-ac55dd70a906)

 ### Key Product Level Performance:

-* 85% of the company’s total revenue is concentrated in three products, the 27in 4K Gaming Monitor which holds the highest individual revenue share at 35%, Apple AirPods Headphones, and the MacBook Air Laptop.
-These three products have generated 75,000 orders and dominate overall sales.
+* 86% of the TechHive’s total revenue is concentrated in three products, Gaming Monitor which holds the highest individual revenue share at 35%, Apple Airpods Headphones, and Macbook Air Laptop.
+These three products have generated 75,000 orders, representing 70% of total order volume, indicating a high dependency on a narrow product assortment.

-* 85% of the company's total orders are from just three products, Apple Airpods Headphones, 27in 4K Gaming Monitor, and Samsung Charcing Cable Pack.
-These products accounted for $3.96M in revenue in 2022, 79% of the company's total revenue.
+* In 2022, 85% of the company's total orders comes from just three products, Apple Airpods Headphones, Gaming Monitor, and Macbook Air Laptop These products accounted for $3.96M in revenue in 2022, 79% of the company's total revenue.

 * In the headphones category, the Bose Soundsport Headphones have underperformed, contributing to less than 1% of total revenue and orders despite being, on average, $40 cheaper than the well-performing Apple Airpods.